The-xencat/The-xencat/README.md

-# KUSUM MALVIYA | AI Prompt Engineer
+# KUSUM MALVIYA | Aspiring AI Prompt Engineer

 Hi there!
-I'm **Kusum** – a curious mind passionate about AI, prompting, and building immersive digital experiences.
-I specialize in **Prompt Engineering**, crafting creative and efficient prompts for LLMs like GPT-4.
+I'm **Kusum** – a curious mind passionate about crafting meaningful prompts and building smart automations with tools like **ChatGPT**, **Claude**, and **Gemini**.
 My goal is to bridge human creativity and machine intelligence to solve real-world problems and create magical interactions.

 ---